Count-Dante/COP-Strategy-Game/artifacts/architecture.md

 ![Manifesting Destiny Class Diagrams-Resources](https://user-images.githubusercontent.com/45442774/110257067-0f9adb80-7f6a-11eb-8ebd-afd23fe8167a.png)

 * Resources Class: This class allows other class to update the amount of food, gold, and wood resource.
 And allows other class to obatin the amount of each resource.
 * Food Class: This class holds a "Food" object.
 This object is 1 of the 3 tiles that will be placed around the map and used to gather the food resource (via harvestFood() method).
 Uses a "numberOfClicks" field to ensure the player has a limit to the amount of times the food tile can be clicked.
+Calls on Timer class to ensure resource can be harvested.
 * Wood Class: This class holds a "Wood" object.
 This object is 1 of the 3 tiles that will be placed around the map and used to gather the wood resource (via harvestWood() method).
 Uses a "numberOfClicks" field to ensure the player has a limit to the amount of times the wood tile can be clicked.
+Calls on Timer class to ensure resource can be harvested.
 * Gold Class: This class holds a "Gold" object.
 This object is 1 of the 3 tiles that will be placed around the map and used to gather the gold resource (via harvestGold() method).
 Uses a "numberOfClicks" field to ensure the player has a limit to the amount of times the gold tile can be clicked.
+Calls on Timer class to ensure resource can be harvested.
 * RNG Class: Used to generate a random number for certain events in the game.
 This class helps in producing random resource amounts as well as random encounters in the game.
 * Indicator Class: This class will gather the amount of wood, gold, food from their respected class and print them on screen for the user to see.
 * Resource Inventory Class: This class keeps track of a user's input for resource allocation with the sliders.
 It ensures that users cannot allocate more resources than in their inventory.
 * Defense Controller Class: This class updates and removes the number of total resources the user allocated.
-* Defense Bar Class: This class updatest the UI bar that shows how much defense the users has based on the allocated resources.
+* Defense Bar Class:

 | **ID** | **User Story**                                                                                              | **Major Classes**       |
 | ------ | ----------------------------------------------------------------------------------------------------------- | ----------------------- |